Sabrina-S-White/Tic-Tac-Toe/README.md

 DONE - 1.
 Playertwo should have a radio button that lets you switch between computer and human.

 DONE - 1.
 These player objects should store which piece each is using.
 This information will be what ultimately tells PlayGame which symbol to inject into the HTML and ary.

+1. Make player 1 X by default, when reset game is clicked, switch X and O for player 1 and 2 Game counter variable in GameBoard.
+This counts up to 10, alternating X and O for players between games.
+Make a score display as well and text to declare the eventual winner of the BO10.

+DONE - 1.
+Change text color in name input fields

+DONE - 1.
+Make winner text popup look prettier

 1.  - STRETCH GOAL - Create a computer AI to play against that makes random moves.
         2ca.
 Take the available spaces in the ary, then randomly choose one to play.